1101Martin1101/questCompleter/README.md

 * PLAY_ACTIVITY - Playing activities in voice channels
 * WATCH_VIDEO_ON_MOBILE - Watching videos on mobile

-🔔 **Real-time notifications** - See when each quest is completed

 ⚡ **Easy to use** - One click and you're done!

 ## How it works

 * Go to the **Quests section** in Discord
+* Manually start a quest
 * Click the **"Complete Quests" button** (in the top toolbar next to the icon)

-👉 The plugin will start completing quests that are already available to the user.
+👉 The plugin will start completing the quest that the user has started.

 ### The plugin automatically:

-* Finds all available quests
+* Works only with quests started by the user
 * Detects their type
-* Simulates the required actions
+* Simulates the required actions to complete them
-* Shows notifications when quests are completed

 ## Installation